Symbolic artificial intelligence

-A short history
+History

 A short history of symbolic AI to the present day follows below.
 Time periods and titles are drawn from Henry Kautz's 2020 AAAI Robert S. Engelmore Memorial Lecture and the longer Wikipedia article on the History of AI, with dates and titles differing slightly for increased clarity.

 The first AI summer: irrational exuberance, 1948–1966

 Success at early attempts in AI occurred in three main areas: artificial neural networks, knowledge representation, and heuristic search, contributing to high expectations.
 This section summarizes Kautz's reprise of early AI history.

 Approaches inspired by human or animal cognition or behavior

 Cybernetic approaches attempted to replicate the feedback loops between animals and their environments.
 A robotic turtle, with sensors, motors for driving and steering, and seven vacuum tubes for control, based on a preprogrammed neural net, was built as early as 1948.
 This work can be seen as an early precursor to later work in neural networks, reinforcement learning, and situated robotics.

 An important early symbolic AI program was the Logic theorist, written by Allen Newell, Herbert Simon and Cliff Shaw in 1955–56, as it was able to prove 38 elementary theorems from Whitehead and Russell's Principia Mathematica.
 Newell, Simon, and Shaw later generalized this work to create a domain-independent problem solver, GPS (General Problem Solver).
 GPS solved problems represented with formal operators via state-space search using means-ends analysis.

 During the 1960s, symbolic approaches achieved great success at simulating intelligent behavior in structured environments such as game-playing, symbolic mathematics, and theorem-proving.
-AI research was centered in three institutions in the 1960s: Carnegie Mellon University, Stanford, MIT and (later) University of Edinburgh.
+AI research was concentrated in four institutions in the 1960s: Carnegie Mellon University, Stanford, MIT and (later) University of Edinburgh.
 Each one developed its own style of research.
 Earlier approaches based on cybernetics or artificial neural networks were abandoned or pushed into the background.

 Herbert Simon and Allen Newell studied human problem-solving skills and attempted to formalize them, and their work laid the foundations of the field of artificial intelligence, as well as cognitive science, operations research and management science.
 Their research team used the results of psychological experiments to develop programs that simulated the techniques that people used to solve problems.
 This tradition, centered at Carnegie Mellon University would eventually culminate in the development of the Soar architecture in the middle 1980s.